 Red sweater – Iris & Ink.
 4+ years old.
 Is a tad more substantial than Everlane sweater in terms of thickness.
 Looks old considering it is not.
 It used to be deep red.
 It now looks brick red.
+The seams have become itchy and I currently wear it inside out.
 Next year, this one will be downgraded to lounge/sleep/at-home wear.

 I am relatively new to cashmere and it’s remained this elusive luxury that I can’t seem to get right.
 Should I have pooled up the 3 X hundred dollars and bought one sweater instead ? ( But I need 3. )